Helen-Shelton/HugeInteger/README.md

 get() methods:

-getSign(): returns string. + is num is pos, - if num is neg
+getSign(): returns string. + if num is pos, - if num is neg

 getSize(): returns size of array / number of characters in string (input from user)